All Episodes

 We ask that the local community for your patience and your cooperation as we complete this task.

-Further updates will be shared via written statements, unless law enforcement collectively stand behind me advises otherwise.
+Further updates will be shared via written statements unless law enforcement collectively stand behind me advises otherwise.

 I'll open it up for a few questions in just a second, but I want to turn it over to Chief Brown from Alexandria PD for a couple comments.

-BROWN chief of the uh of uh the Alexandria Police Department.
+B-R-O-W-N, Chief of the Alexandria Police Department.

 I just wanted to get back and give a status as to what we're doing in this community to try and reassure the community in terms of the safety and the security of our residents.

-We care very much about uh our residents and the people that come to visit us in this city, and we're doing everything we can to reassure them that this is a safe community and that your government and your public safety personnel care deeply about it.
+We care very much about our residents and the people that come to visit us in this city, and we're doing everything we can to reassure them that this is a safe community and that your government and your public safety personnel care deeply about it.

-Uh that said, you'll see a lot of law enforcement and fire personnel working this area trying to reassure them of such.
+That said, you'll see a lot of law enforcement and fire personnel working this area trying to reassure them of such.

-So I thank you for that, and as a part of the department, we will continue to work and with the FBI and as they can move forward on their investigation.
+And as a part of the department, we will continue to work with the FBI as they move forward on their investigation.

 Thank you very much.